JuliaLang/www.julialang.org/manual/integers-and-floating-point-numbers/index.md

 Both of these expressions are interpreted as function application: any expression that is not a numeric literal, when immediately followed by a parenthetical, is interpreted as a function applied to the values in parentheses (see [Functions](../functions) for more about functions).
-Thus, in both of these cases, an error is caused since the left-hand value is not a function.
+Thus, in both of these cases, an error occurs since the left-hand value is not a function.

 The above syntactic enhancements significantly reduce the visual noise incurred when writing common mathematical formulae.
 Note that no whitespace may come between a numeric literal coefficient and the identifier or parenthesized expression which it multiplies.